 WHAT IS "DINING FOR A CAUSE" FUNDRAISER?

 DINING FOR A CAUSE is an evening where the emory gives back to charitable organizations. the fundraising event takes place here on a specified evening. the benefiting organization will promote the DINING FOR A CAUSE event to community members, friends and family. the organization will receive 15% of the sales (excluding tax and gratuity) from the organization’s guests when the customer mentions the fundraiser to their server.
-DINING FOR A CAUSE is usually held on a Monday or Wednesday evening, dine-in only.
-We will schedule a specific block of time between 11am-10pm.
+DINING FOR A CAUSE is usually held on Wednesday evenings, dine-in only.
+We will schedule a specific block of time between 4pm-10pm.
 Additional or special hours may be requested; however, the event date/time will be determined by The Emory, upon event approval.
 After approval, you will submit a jpeg logo to us by email, so that we may create your promotional flyer.
 It is the responsibility of the organization to print and distribute the promotional flyer.
 For a successful fundraiser, distribution of at least 500 flyers is recommended, as well as posting on social media, websites and email distribution.
 DINING FOR A CAUSE must be mentioned to waitstaff during the reserved event time in order to receive the 15% of sales donation.
 Waitstaff will print the guest checks of all of the DINING FOR A CAUSE customers.
 Guest checks will be tallied up the following day and within 3 business days, a check will be cut to your organization for 15% of sales from customers who mentioned your cause.

 GUIDELINES AND APPLICATION